Patricia A. Gabow: Health administrator

-Other "best practices" which Gabow adopted from other industries include "advice nurse lines", new IT systems, and an employee reward program.
-During Gabow's tenure, Denver Health invested more than $400 million in IT, and recognized cost savings first by transferring 75% of billing to electronic statements and then by going paperless.
+During Gabow's tenure, Denver Health invested more than $400 million in IT, modernized the physical plant, expanded the community health and school based clinics, and developed a Medicaid managed product.
 In 2011, the healthcare system achieved the lowest medical mortality rate among 114 academic medical centers in the University HealthCare Consortium.
 Gabow retired from Denver Health in September 2012.
+Donna Lynne, Dr.P.
+H. has been the CEO of Denver Health since 2022.

 Research

 Early in her career, Gabow specialized in nephrology with a focus on polycystic kidney disease.
 She was the principal investigator on the National Institutes of Health Human Polycystic Kidney Disease research grant, which ran from 1985 to 1999.
 She was also the principal investigator on the Community Voices: Health Care for the Underserved, a $5 million research grant funded by the W. K. Kellogg Foundation/Colorado Trust, from 1997 to 2007, and led other studies for the Agency for Healthcare Research and Quality.
-Gabow has published more than 150 research papers and book chapters, and 3 books.
-Her most recent book is TIMES NOW for Women Healthcare Leaders: A Guide for the Journey.
+Gabow has published more than 150 research papers and book chapters, and four books.

+Representative publications

+Gabow PA, Anderson RJ, Potts DE, Schrier RW.
+Acid-base disturbances in the salicylate-intoxicated adult.
+Arch Intern Med 138:1481, 1978.

+Gabow PA, Kaehny WD, Fennessey PV, Goodman SI, Gross PA, Schrier RW.
+Diagnostic importance of an increased serum anion gap.
+N Engl J Med 303:854‑858, 1980.

+Gabow PA, Kaehny WD, Kelleher S. The spectrum of rhabdomyolysis.
+Medicine 61:141‑152, 1982.

+Gabow PA, Ikle DW, Holmes JH.
+Polycystic kidney disease: Prospective analysis of nonazotemic patients and family members.
+Ann Intern Med 101:238‑247, 1984.

+Sedman A, Bell P, Manco-Johnson M, Schrier R, Warady BA, Heard EO, Butler- Simon N, Gabow PA.
+Autosomal dominant polycystic kidney disease in childhood: A longitudinal study.
+Kidney Int 31:1000-1005, 1987.